bricker/actions-workflow-compiler/README.md

 # Github Workflow Compiler

-As Github Actions is relatively new, there are some limitations in the Workflow syntax that this package attempts to fix.
+As Github Actions is relatively new, there are some limitations in the workflow syntax that this package attempts to fix.
 My hope is that this package becomes obsolete as Github adds these features to Github Actions.

 ## How to use this system

 - "Source" files are written in JSON and live at `.github/workflows/src/`.
-- The `src` directory contains your Workflow definitions (as JSON), as well as a `fragments` directory.
+- The `.github/workflows/src` directory contains your workflow definitions (as JSON), as well as a `fragments` directory.

 ### Example Project Structure